voltdatalab/science-monitor-site/methodology.md

 4. **Pulse radar**: this set shows a random sample of five tweets from the previously described group 2.
 Tweets can coincide with the previous set, but gives the user a chance to find other interesting content that is not trending.

-5. **Other popular tweets**: records the most shared tweets considering the most recent retweet counts of each.
-In this set, we identify those posts with wide repercussion on Twitter that were also shared by our experts’ and institutions’ list.
-They count retweets among the whole set of Twitter users, at the time of the most recent share by one of the accounts in our sample.
-For example, it considers the total RT count for this [tweet by @WHO](https://twitter.com/WHO/status/1275349898209173505) at the time it was shared in the sample (564 RT at 5:15pm GMT -3).
+5. **Popular among scientists**:  shows the most retweeted posts published in Pulse’s database by the list’s own members.
+Every time one member shared a tweet, it counts as one.
+The highest ranked posts had the highest number of retweets inside the sample, thus identifying the tweets that got the most attention by the listed accounts.
+For example, if 15 profiles in our sample shared this [@WHO tweet](https://twitter.com/WHO/status/1275349898209173505), it has a 15 share rate.

 ### COVID-19 TWEETS TAB

 The Covid-19 tab filters tweets in the last 12 hours by keywords related to Covid-19.
 Thus, it shows trends focused on pandemic-related issues.
-The metrics used here are same for the **Active users** and **Hashtags** from the Explore tab - with the caveat that we exclude common hashtags, such as [#COVID-19](https://twitter.com/hashtag/covid19), and the **Popular within pulse**, **Popular among scientists** and **Experts trends** from the Trends tab.
+The metrics used here are same for the **Active users** and **Hashtags** from the Explore tab - with the caveat that we exclude common hashtags, such as [#COVID-19](https://twitter.com/hashtag/covid19), and the **Popular within pulse**, **Rising in popularity** and **Popular among scientists** from the Trends tab.

 These are the keywords we apply as filters: "Covid", "covid", "Coronavirus", "coronavirus",
                     "Corona", "corona", "SARS-CoV-2", "Sars-CoV-2",